raspberrypilearning/cats/en/step_4.md

 ![Clone a cat](images/clone-a-cat.png)

 If you run the program at the moment, nothing will happen.
-Let's make the cats fall down so we can see that a new one is being created every 3 seconds.
+Let's make each cloned cat appear and fall out of the sky so we can check that a new one is being created every 3 seconds.

 + Add some code to tell the sprite that when it starts as a clone, it should become visible and fall until it reaches the blue floor which is drawn on the stage